-Morton Arboretum knows it can be hard to fill those long summer days when your kids expect you to play camp counselor.
-They’re helping you fill the agenda with Thursday Family Night, where you can enjoy live music, kid-friendly fare and entertainment after-hours.
-Visitors can also enjoy vehicle-free biking now through August 26 (Fri., 5:30 p.m.-sunset & Sat. & Sun., 7 a.m.-9 a.m.).
+Morton Arboretum knows filling those long summer days can be a tall task when your kids expect you to play camp counselor.
+They give an assist on filling the agenda with Thursday Family Night, June-August (5 p.m.-8 p.m.), in the Children’s Garden, where you’re treated to live music, kid-friendly fare and entertainment after-hours.
+Visitors can also enjoy vehicle-free biking, May-August (Fri., 5:30 p.m.-sunset & Sat. & Sun., 7 a.m.-9 a.m.).
 Coast 9 miles of trails under a canopy of trees.
 Maybe even take off those training wheels!

 The Arboretum is comprised of 1,700 acres of space, which includes 16 miles of trails, 500 acres of plant collections and specialty gardens and 900 acres of woodlands, prairies, meadows, lakes and streams.
-Families can take a ride on the Acorn Express Tram to cover serious ground, hike or bike.
+Families can ride on the Acorn Express Tram to cover serious ground, hike or bike.
 Visitors are able to take part in the great outdoors as well as contribute to a non-profit science, research and conservation organization that plants and protects trees for a healthier world—how cool is that?!

-Fresh air, sunshine, inspiration and exercise are all brilliant reasons to take a trip to the arboretum.
+Fresh air, sunshine, inspiration and exercise are all brilliant reasons to take a trip to The Morton Arboretum.
 Spend the day appreciating nature while supporting an organization that is doing good things for our environment and for our kids.
-Visit www.mortonarb.org for more information.

 — Wendy Altschuler